dgleba/rail263/README.md

 rm -rf .git
 git init
 git add -A  # Add all files and commit them
-git commit -m "truncated and started over"
+git commit -m "Removed history and started over"

 ###  Other files..
 delete the databases in db/*.sqlite3